How to create a One-armed Bandit online? Examples and tips

 2. Maintain sales during a slower period

-Summer can be a slow period for industries.
-In this context, competitions are a way of stimulating sales.
-The format be used to promote the summer offer in an original way (by encouraging the creation of user generated content).
-It’s also a way of encouraging impulse buying by distributing time-limited discount vouchers.
+Summer can be a slow period for some industries.
+In this context, competitions are an excellent way of stimulating sales.
+Not only can the format be used to promote the summer offer in an original way (by encouraging the creation of user generated directly by users as part of a photo competition).
+But it’s also a way of encouraging impulse buying by distributing time-limited discount vouchers.

 Example : Altarea Cogedim has launched its Summer Test campaign to energise its shopping centres during the summer sales period.
 This

 personality test was designed to generate point-of-sale traffic and stimulate purchases by sharing personalised product recommendations.
-The campaign also recruited new fans, leads and opt-ins, helping to enrich the customer database and to maximise the impact of the summer highlight.
+The campaign also recruited new fans, leads and opt-ins, helping to enrich the customer database and to

 Altarea Cogedim - personality test sales